 Where to get the vaccine

-Your child can get the vaccine at your GP or pharmacy from October to the end of December 2020.
+Your child can get the vaccine at your GP or pharmacy from October until the middle of February 2021.

 Who should not get the nasal flu vaccine